-Visualising the seafloor on scales relevant for monitoring and planning
+Visualising and interpreting seafloor imagery on scales relevant for monitoring and planning

 BioCam develops 3D visual imaging technology for seafloor mapping applications (See article: Resolution and coverage, the best of both worlds).
 The short range of most colour imaging systems typically requires underwater robots to carefully navigate underwater terrains at altitudes of just a few meters.
 BioCam leverage advanced in lighting and high-sensitivity detector technology, which allows colour imagery to be obtained from higher altitudes of up to 10 m, allowing faster-moving vehicles to be used and larger swaths of data to be collected.
 This allows sub-centimetre resolution 3D visual maps to be generated over multi-hectare region spatial scales that are relevant to many monitoring and infrastructure planning applications.
-The long-range 3D imaging technology was also used by Team Kuroshio in the Shell Ocean Discovery Xprize, who won 2nd place in the grand final.
+The long-range 3D imaging technology was used by Team Kuroshio in the Shell Ocean Discovery Xprize, who won 2nd place in the grand final.